 Students in several biology and environmental studies courses use these sites to learn about prairie ecology.

-Lionberger Environmental Preserve includes an upland oak-hickory forest, Ten Mile Creek, a spring-fed pond, a floodplain forest, several open grassland areas, and limestone bluff outcrops.
-Students in the Botany, Ecology, and Entomology courses regularly use this area for field studies.
+Lionberger Environmental Preserve is a 176-acre site that includes an upland oak-hickory forest, Ten Mile Creek, a spring-fed pond, a floodplain forest, several open grassland areas, and limestone bluff outcrops.
+Located 5 miles west of campus at 2413 Pole Line Road.
+Students in the Botany, Ecology, Entomology and geology courses regularly use this area for field studies.

 Freeport Marsh is an unusually large spring-fed marsh with several plant species that are rare in Iowa; including skunk cabbage, alder, and sweet flag.